birth educator and author

 Australian Birth Stories

 Drawing on brain science, psychology, midwifery research, and the personal stories of those she has supported to birth the way they want, Rhea explains why your birth plan is not enough.
+Instead, exploring your own patterns of attachment, habituated nervous system response to threat and your relationship dynamics is key to feeling safe in labour.

 ‘For those who long to heal from a traumatic birthing experience, or for those who hope to avoid one in the first place, this book is an excellent place to begin your birth education’ – Clare Bowditch